GOES-R, S, T, U Instruments

-The GOES-R weather satellite hosts a suite of six instruments in three categories: Earth-Pointed Instruments (Advanced Baseline Imager ABI & Geostationary Lightning Mapper GLM); Sun-Pointed (Solar Ultraviolet Imager SUVI & Extreme UV and X-Ray Irradiance Sensor EXIS); and In-Situ Space Environment (Space Environmental In-Situ Suite SEISS & Magnetometer).
+The GOES-R-class weather satellites host a suite of six instruments in three categories: Earth-Pointed Instruments (Advanced Baseline Imager ABI & Geostationary Lightning Mapper GLM); Sun-Pointed (Solar Ultraviolet Imager SUVI & Extreme UV and X-Ray Irradiance Sensor EXIS); and In-Situ Space Environment (Space Environmental In-Situ Suite SEISS & Magnetometer).

 In a major change to the previous generations of GOES satellites, GOES-R and its successors omit a sounder instrument and instead extract equivalent sounding products from Advanced Baseline Imager data through ground processing.
 In place of a sounder, GOES now flies the Geostationary Lightning Mapper that greatly improves storm hazard identification in day and night for longer warning lead-time.
 The solar and space environment instruments also expand capabilities of previous GOES satellites.